Antrikshy/antrikshy.github.io/_posts/2016-08-26-how-i-got-started-with-programming-side-projects.md

 Lastly, you should **strive to finish and ship at least one stable version of every project**.
 Do not build a GitHub portfolio consisting entirely of 20 different forks and stubs of ideas that never went anywhere.
 It does not look nice.
 Employers like to see a portfolio which shows that you are competent and confident enough to ship things.
 Properly packaging, distributing, maintaining and updating apps, web apps and services is not easy, and is a skill of its own.

+### BONUS: Show Your Projects Off

+This post got fairly popular after I shared it on a couple of subreddits ([/r/compsci](https://redd.it/4zoftv), [/r/cscareerquestions](https://redd.it/4zooyv)).

+Reddit user [/u/k3q3](https://www.reddit.com/user/k3q3) brought up a very good point [in a response](https://www.reddit.com/r/cscareerquestions/comments/4zooyv/how_i_got_started_with_programming_side_projects/d6xmlpb) to this post.
+You should **definitely show your projects off prominently, at the top of your resume**, especially if you don't have any work experience.
+Your projects will make you more employable than pretty much anything else (courses, grades, GPA) that you could put above the fold on your resume, except *relevant* work experience.

 ## Where Do Ideas Come From?

 So far, I have mentioned that I don't work with partners, I don't do canned programs from textbooks, and I only make new and original software.
 Where do I get these ideas from?